 5.7 The geometry_correction sub-convention

-The following additional variables will be included to quantify errors in the georeference data for the platform.
+The following additional variables are used to quantify errors in the georeference data for the platform.
 These are constant for a data set.

-Variables in this convention will have the string attribute meta_group, set to the value "geometry_correction".
+Variables in this convention will have the string attribute meta_group, set to the value "geometry correction".